Kadarius Toney Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - In last week's matchup with the Eagles, Toney caught four passes for 28 yards while being targeted nine times.

-- Toney has grabbed four passes (on nine targets) for 28 yards (9.3 per game) over his last three games.
+- Toney has caught four passes on nine targets for 28 yards, averaging 9.3 yards during his last three games.

 Toney's New York Teammates